-In Part 2 of the FUN Year in Review, let’s go behind the scenes to highlight a few of the other activities I did that kept me extra busy in the community in 2017!
+In Part 2 of the FUN Year in Review, let’s go behind the scenes of fundraising galas – and more – to highlight a few of the other activities I did that kept me extra busy in the community in 2017!
 You can also review FUN Year in Review, Part 1 and the highlights from raising more than $8 million in 2017.

 Even before taking the test to become a licensed auctioneer, I joined the state and national industry associations for my profession.
 I start every New Year by renewing my memberships in the Texas Auctioneers Association and National Auctioneers Association, a member of both since 2005.